SeniorSpielbergo/BibTeX-Consistency-Checker/README.md

   1. To enable it, right click on any project and select _Configure_ > _Convert to BibTeX Consistency Checker Project_.
 This automatically transforms the selected project into a _BibTeX Consistency Checker_ project.
   2. Create a new _BibTeX Consistency Checker_ project using the _New_ Wizard by right clicking into the workspace and selecting _New_ > _Other..._ > _BibTeX Consistency Checker_ > _New BibTeX Consistency Checker Project_
 - _BibTeX Consistency Checker_ projects always have to follow the following structure:
-  1. _*.bcc file in the project root_: Defining the execution behavior for the analysis.
+  1. __*.bcc file in the project root__: Defining the execution behavior for the analysis.
 Important: There can only exist one *.bcc file in the project root.
 Otherwise the execution will not start.
-  2. _rules_ folder in the project root: This folder should contain all custom rules.
+  2. **`rules` folder in the project root**: This folder should contain all custom rules.
-  3. _bibliography_ folder in the project root: This folder should contain all analyzed BibTeX files.
+  3. **`bibliography` folder in the project root**: This folder should contain all analyzed BibTeX files.

 ## File Structure